 Nire azken "maite zaitut" da.

 → French poem ←

 The Basque language (other possibilities : Euskara, Navarro-Labourdin, Labourdin, Xiberoera, Souletino, Western Low Navarrese, Vascuense, Zuberoera, Roncalese, Bajo Navarro Oriental, Lapurdiera, Benaffarera, Gipuzkera, Gipuzkoan, Upper Navarran, High Navarrese, Euskerie, Suberoan, Bajo Navarro Occidental, Alavan, Eastern Low Navarrese, Vizcaino, Euskera, Guipuzcoan, Biscayan, Euska, Guipuzcoano, Alto Navarro Septentrional, Alto Navarro Meridional, Souletin, Suletino).

-This Basque love poem is your memory, you play, as pelota, with hearts of men.
+This Basque love poem (Maitasun poema), is your memory, you play, as pelota, with hearts of men.
 Remember the Basque poem of this translation, it is a special I love you, never forget to love.